cathy-h-04/CelebritiesAndPersonalities/DESIGN.md

 We insert the values obtained from the user input into the users table as tuples, then tell the cursor to commit these changes in the database.
 —------------------

-# Retrieving celebrities with highest points count for given user and their input
+---------Retrieving celebrities with highest points count for given user and their input

 top10 = db.execute("SELECT DISTINCT user_id, name, MBTI, enne, points FROM points JOIN celebs ON points.celeb_id = celebs.id WHERE user_id = ?
 ORDER BY points DESC LIMIT 10", (session["user_id"],))